tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 <center><img src="/content/images/2017/09/taiwan_trip_4.jpg"></center>

-I slept most all the way to Taipei, not that I wanted to.
+I slept almost all the way to Taipei, not that I wanted to.
 But it was almost forced by my body.
 Effects of not sleeping at all the previous night I guess.

 <center><img src="/content/images/2017/09/taiwan_trip_5.jpg"></center>